-When we planned our visit to Amarillo, there was an unusual stop that we wanted to catch, that lies north of the city.
+When we planned our visit to Amarillo, there was an unusual stop that we wanted to catch, which lies north of the city.
 The Alibates Flint Quarries National Monument is the only park in Texas dedicated to preserving the quarries of the native peoples.
-The admission to the park is FREE, and includes the beautiful scenery of nearby Lake Meredith.
+The admission to the park is FREE and includes the beautiful scenery of nearby Lake Meredith.
 We arrived early enough to beat opening time, which allowed us a few moments to explore the landscape.

 We want to thank Visit Amarillo and Alibates Flint Quarries for their hospitality.
 Rest assured all opinions are our own.

 Coming from a recent visit to Lindsborg, Kansas provided us with a chance to approach Amarillo from the north.
 (You can read about our Lindsborg visit here.)
 The Alibates Flint Quarries are open seven days a week, except holidays.
-As we explored the grounds around the visitors center, we made note of the vegetation.
+As we explored the grounds around the visitor’s center, we made note of the vegetation.
 Some of the shrubs and flowers were familiar to us.
 Others were clearly native to this part of our world, and probably wouldn’t be happy in our neck of the woods.
 Everywhere we looked, the rocky hillsides dominated the landscape.
 Peeking out from below, we would catch glimpses of the familiar red soil of the Canadian River valley.

-When staff noticed us meandering, they opened the doors and invited us inside.
+When the staff noticed us meandering, they opened the doors and invited us inside.
 We started our visit by watching a short video about the native Indians who originally excavated this site.
 After this introduction, it was time to explore the on-site museum.
 It is estimated that the Clovis people were the first to excavate the flint that is common to this region.
 In many places, the flint outcroppings have been exposed, and pieces can be seen without digging.
 This would probably have been how the flint was originally discovered.

 What’s So Special?

 What drove us to stop at this particular site?
 When we read some background on the quarries, we were wondering what made this flint so special.
 It was apparent that a visit would be required to get answers to our questions about the people and uses of this special kind of rock.
 Flint is a hard form of quartz that is usually found with limestone.
 The appearance is most commonly gray, black or brown.
 Clearly, the color variations found at the Alibates Flint Quarries must have made for some prized pieces.
-This amazing mineral can be chipped to produce sharp edged tools and weapons, in a process known as “knapping”.
+This amazing mineral can be chipped to produce sharp-edged tools and weapons, in a process known as “knapping”.

 Alibates Flint Quarries Products